This post was published a couple of years ago, so it might be a little out of date. We'll be taking another look at it soon.

 This means that your vehicle must be insured whether it is parked, being driven (by you or someone else) or kept on private land.
-It’s not legal to insure your vehicle just when you are driving it, it needs to be insured for all the times in between too❗
+It's not legal to insure your vehicle just when you are driving it.
+It needs to be insured for all the times in between too❗

 To be the keeper of a vehicle without insurance, you must have notified the DVLA with a Statutory Off Road Notice (SORN).
 GOV.UK states that you must make a SORN for the following:

-Should you need to declare a vehicle SORN, you can do so here.
+If you need to declare a vehicle SORN, you can do so here.

 If you have any other questions you can message us in the app. 😊